NYC requiring vaccine for cops, firefighters, city workers | WTOP

 More than 60 NYPD employees have died of COVID-19, including five patrol officers, eight detectives and the former chief of transportation.
 The fire department, whose EMTs and paramedics were working around the clock in the early days of the pandemic, lost 16 workers to the virus.

-Police Commissioner Dermot Shea and fire Commissioner Daniel Nigro have said they support a vaccine mandate, with Shea telling reporters earlier this month that given the “emergency situation that we’re in, it makes sense.”
+Police Commissioner Dermot Shea, who had COVID-19 in January, and fire Commissioner Daniel Nigro have said they support a vaccine mandate.
+Shea told reporters earlier this month that given the “emergency situation that we’re in, it makes sense.”
 Nigro said at a fire department memorial service, “I think it’s time.”

 New York City’s mandate comes as other cities are starting to punish — and even fire — first responders who fail to meet vaccine requirements.